 Activity #3 Gummy Worms

 Students love making dirt cups.
-First make chocolate pudding.
-Purchasing the pre-made pudding is an option in the classroom.
+First, make chocolate pudding.
+Purchasing pre-made pudding is an option in the classroom.
 Provide each student with a clear plastic cup.
 Students assemble the dirt cake by placing the pudding in the cup.
 A gummy worm or two are mixed in with the pudding.
 Chocolate cookie crumbles on top look like dirt.
-You can end with these three simple ingredients are add green tinted coconut on top for grass.
+You can end with these three simple ingredients are add green-tinted coconut on top for grass.